gonzalofranetovic/theme-academic-cv/content/project/stratification_mismatch/index.md

 ---
-title: "When Work Doesn’t Pay as Expected: The Stratification Mismatch in Post-Industrial Societies.
-A Euro-Latin American Comparison."
+title: "When work doesn’t pay as expected: The stratification mismatch in post-industrial societies.
+A Euro-Latin American comparison."

 authors:
 - admin